Aliases for SULT1E1 Gene

 GeneCards Summary for SULT1E1 Gene

 SULT1E1 (Sulfotransferase Family 1E Member 1) is a Protein Coding gene.
-Diseases associated with SULT1E1 include Anteroseptal Myocardial Infarction and Inferior Myocardial Infarction.
-Among its related pathways are Sulfation Biotransformation Reaction and Cytochrome P450 - arranged by substrate type.
+Diseases associated with SULT1E1 include Endometrial Cancer and Gerstmann Syndrome.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Photodynamic therapy-induced unfolded protein response.
 Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and flavonol 3-sulfotransferase activity.
 An important paralog of this gene is SULT1B1.